SFDO-Tooling/CumulusCI/docs/tutorial.rst

 ------------

 * You must have Python version 2.7.x installed
+* On Linux, ensure that you have the prequisite packages for cryptography installed: https://cryptography.io/en/latest/installation/#building-cryptography-on-linux
 * A local git repository containing Salesforce metadata in the `src/` subfolder OR fork then clone CumulusCI-Test for demo::

     git clone https://github.com/YOUR_GITHUB_FORK_USER/CumulusCI-Test